About Traditional Forrest Siberian Kittens

 Black Golden Shaded

-black golden shaded
+color: black golden shaded - angel of siberia

 Undercoat rich warm cream with a mantle of black tipping shading down from the sides, face, and tail from dark orange to bright apricot.
 Markings may range from rich brown to black, affording a good contrast with ground color, and vary in intensity as the cat matures.
 Nose leather is rose, with or without darker outlining.
 Paw pads are always black.